 Victor Municipal Park: Playground, lodge, fitness stations, stocked fishing pond and trails.
-Bandshell and amphitheater hosts outdoor events and concerts.
+Bandshell and an amphitheater host outdoor events and concerts.

-Fishers Park: Located in hamlet of Fishers, this park has 5 miles of trails for hiking and winter activities and plenty of opportunities to observe wildlife along wooded ridges, wetlands and the banks of Irondequoit Creek.
+Fishers Park: Located in the hamlet of Fishers, this park has 5 miles of trails for hiking and winter activities and plenty of opportunities to observe wildlife along wooded ridges, wetlands, and the banks of Irondequoit Creek.

 MaryFrances Bluebird Haven: A one-mile trail lets visitors see the New York State bird in its natural habitat.

 Lehigh Crossing Park: This park is where the Auburn Trail, Lehigh Valley Trail and Trolley Trail converge.
-Good birdwatching thanks to wetlands, pond and large open field.
-Three miles of trails
+Excellent birdwatching thanks to wetlands, pond and large open field.
+Three miles of trails.

 Pabos Burial Site: A cobblestone pyramid commemorates a man known only as Pabos, who may have been the first European buried in New York.